 I’m in a rut, I said.
 I want a new path.

 You think you do, said the river.
 But what opens up isn’t always what you had in mind.

 Uh oh, the river said.

-But now I’m getting older, and my hair is graying faster and faster.
-It’s like someone turned up the speed on an old record player, making the voice reedy and cartoony, except that voice is the speed with which my hair is turning gray, and the wrinkles settle in and spread, and the gloss drains out of my skin, which is now also kind of gray.
+But now I’m getting older.
+My hair is graying faster and faster.
+It’s like someone turned up the speed on an old record player, making the voice reedy and cartoony, except that voice is the speed with which my hair grays, and the wrinkles settle in and spread, and the gloss drains out of my skin, which is now also kind of gray.
 And I suddenly feel I’ve been thinking about it all wrong.

 Wrong how? the river asked politely.
 How nice, that she was still listening.

 I’ve spent so much energy worrying whether every moment was as perfect as it could be.
 Was I doing the best possible thing I could at the moment?
 Was I as healthy as I could possibly be?
 Did I make the best possible choices with the resources and options I had?

 No, not like that, I said.
 Just regular sick.
 I was in bed for a few days, like with a flu or a sinus infection.

 Oh! the river said.
 Still, I know what you mean.

 Yeah.
 It just suspends you from all the usual stuff, forces some distance.